 Beginner-friendly features: Familiar Singer brand with widely available support, auto-tension system that reduces adjustment headaches, and a large accessory kit included in the box.

-Check Singer SE9180 Price on Amazon
+Check Current Singer SE9180 Price on Amazon

 What Makes a Machine Beginner-Friendly